This post may contain affiliate links. Please see my disclosure policy for details.

 If you were curious as to where they filmed the interiors of Mrs Baird’s B&B, it’s actually in Hunterston House near Glasgow.

 One of the bedrooms here was used to shoot Claire and Frank’s bedroom and it does actually have a door leading onto to ‘the bathroom’ where Claire brushes her hair.
 But, in Hunterston it’s actually a wardrobe haha!

-The top of the landing stairs were transformed into a reception area of Mrs Baird’s B&B too with the book shelves behind Mrs Baird and the paint colour being recognisable in the series.
+The top of the landing stairs was transformed into a reception area of Mrs Baird’s B&B too with the bookshelves behind Mrs Baird and the paint colour being recognisable in the series.